-If time allows, consider using this activity to help the group deepen its understanding of the Great Commissioning and how each member takes part in this mission.
+Use this activity to help the class deepen its understanding of the Great Commissioning and how each member takes part in this mission.
 An Internet connection or newspapers and current events magazines will be needed.

-- Organize the young people into small groups. - Distribute resources. - Instruct the groups to research and choose a region of the world that is in need of hearing the Gospel message. - Have them develop an "evangelization plan" that tells how they will help the people of their chosen nation or region hear the Gospel.
-Explain that they will share their plan with the class. - Tell the groups to include the following information in their plans: country or region they will evangelize, and why it is in need of evangelizing; an objective (that is, their goal in a brief statement); team members and their assigned roles; specific actions the team will carry out; resources they will need to complete their mission. - Call on a spokesperson from each group to share its evangelization plan.
+- Organize the class into small groups. - Distribute resources. - Instruct the groups to research and choose a region of the world that is in need of hearing the Gospel message. - Have them develop an "evangelization plan" that tells how they will help the people of their chosen nation or region hear the Gospel.
+Explain that they will share their plan with the class. - Tell the groups to include the following information in their plans: country or region they will evangelize, and why it is in need of evangelizing; an objective (that is, their goal in a brief statement); team members and their assigned roles; specific actions the team will carry out; resources they will need to complete their mission. - Call on a spokesperson from each group to share the group's evangelization plan with the class.